textileio/go-threads/README.md

 ThreadsDB has two distinct layers:

 -   ***`db`***:  The database layer is a document store, which internally leverages the `net` API.
 Most applications will only interface with this layer.
--   ***`net`***: The network layer maintains and orchestrates event logs between the network participants.
+-   ***`net`***: The network layer maintains and orchestrates append-only event logs between network participants.
 Some applications, like event logging, may choose to rely on this layer directly.

 This repo contains a daemon and client for interacting with these layers as a _remote service_.
 Depending on the application, Golang projects may choose to import the internal `db` and `net` packages directly.